-Yesterday, I received an e-mail from somebody who read an article on my blog.
+Yesterday, I received an e-mail from a reader of my blog.
 He told me that he clicked on the XING link on my “About” page, but was redirected to some shady online trading website instead of my XING profile.
-So I took my laptop and reviewed my own blog, immediately.
-And – OMG – he was right!
+So I took my laptop and took a look at it.
+And - to my surprise - he was right!
 I started to investigate what was going on.
 Here’s what I found out.

 My blog has an “About” page.
 Despite other things, you will find a link to my XING profile there.
 The link looks like this:

-But if you clicked on the link, you will be redirected to some shady website I have never heard of.
+But if you clicked on the link, it will redirect you to some shady website I have never heard of.

 Disqus redirects your links

-This means Disqus will intercept your links and might redirect users to some arbitrary website.
+Disqus intercepted my links and redirected users to some arbitrary website.

 The reason why Disqus is doing that is called Affiliated Links.
 Affiliated Links is nothing else as a way of advertisement.
-Every time an user clicks such a link, Disqus will get a small amount of money.
-That’s how Disqus will make money by using your site.
+Every time a user clicks such a link, Disqus will get a small amount of money.
+That’s how Disqus makes profit using your site.

 Deactivate Affiliated Links on Disqus

-The bad thing about Disqus’ Affiliated Links program is, that it’s an opt-out program.
-This means if you don’t say “No!”, it will be activated automatically.
+The bad thing about Disqus’ Affiliated Links program is, that it is an opt-out program.
+This means if you don’t say No, it will be activated by default.
 You must deactivate this function explicitly.

 No more Disqus for me

 I used Disqus for the last couple of years.
-It was quite comfortable and was working well for me.
-However, a hidden feature like this is a deal breaker for me.
-Although I know that a free service like Disqus must make some money, manipulating my website and breaking my links is not acceptable.
+It was comfortable and worked well for me.
+However, a hidden feature like this is a dealbreaker for me.
+Although I know that a free service like Disqus must make money, manipulating my website and breaking my links is not acceptable.
 I can only guess how many people didn’t find my XING or LinkedIn profile during the last years.
-I might lost a lot of opportunities and interesting contacts.
-So, time to say good by Disqus!
+I might have missed a bunch of opportunities and interesting contacts.
+So, time to say goodbye Disqus!